larchanjo/poc-spring-redis/README.md

 # Overview

-This is a simple poc using [spring-redis] to creating application with [redis]
+This is a simple poc using [spring-redis]

 ## Testing